 Millions of gymgoers attend their local gym for years without even thinking even for a second about the likelihood of getting injured while working out.
-Sure, many of them are convinced that there is no way they can sustain an injury at the gym because their form and technique is impeccable.
+Sure, many of them are convinced that there is no way they can sustain an injury at the gym because their form and technique are impeccable.

-However, oftentimes, gym injuries have nothing to do with your form or technique, because no matter how proper your technique is when performing bench presses, lat pulldowns, triceps pushdowns or biceps curls, injuries are bound to happen if the barbells, dumbbells, pulleys, handles, machines, and other gym equipment is defective, faulty, or otherwise unsafe.
+However, oftentimes, gym injuries have nothing to do with your form or technique, because no matter how proper your technique is when performing bench presses, lat pulldowns, triceps pushdowns, or biceps curls, injuries are bound to happen if the barbells, dumbbells, pulleys, handles, machines, and other gym equipment is defective, faulty, or otherwise unsafe.

-Statistically speaking, faulty and improperly maintained fitness and gym equipment is responsible for about 9,000 of gym injuries in Pennsylvania and all across the U.S. each year.
+Statistically speaking, faulty and improperly maintained fitness and gym equipment is responsible for about 9,000 gym injuries in Pennsylvania and all across the U.S. each year.
 “More often than not, gym equipment-related accidents are caused by manufacturing and design defects, improper use, or the gym’s failure to properly inspect and maintain the equipment and machines available for use,” says our Philadelphia defective or faulty gym equipment attorney at Dan Doyle Law Group.